mohsenpedramnia/resolve/packages/core/resolve-local-event-broker/README.md

 When initializing an event broker, pass the following arguments:

-* `storageAdapter` - the configured event store adapter instance.
+* `eventStoreAdapter` - the configured event store adapter instance.
 * `bucketSize` - the bucket size.
 * `pathToFile` - the path to a file where state of the bus are stored.
 * `zmqBrokerAddress` - the ZMQ broker address.